 With a product portfolio that ranges from ice cream to mayonnaise and milk, not to mention the traditional hamburger, the company has a great advantage: artificial intelligence as an ally to create the perfect formulas and the best flavors using only herbal ingredients.

-“NotCo aims to show that this shift from traditional to alternative products can be much easier when foods are not only functional and sustainable but also tasty,” says Luiz Augusto Silva, the president of NotCo.
+“NotCo aims to show that this shift from traditional to alternative products can be much easier when foods are not only functional and sustainable but also tasty,” says Luiz Augusto Silva, the country manager of NotCo in Brazil.

 “The technology we employ (Artificial Intelligence) helps us speed up the research and development of our products.
 Two of our founders, Karim Pichara, Ph.D. in computer science and machine learning expert, and Pablo Zamora, Ph.D. in plant biotechnology and specialist in biochemistry and plant genetics, have developed an algorithm we call Giuseppe.
 Giuseppe understands the molecular structure of animal foods, crosses this information with that of vegetables we have entered in its database and suggests a combination of vegetables that recreates the food preserving its flavor, texture, aroma and nutritional value,” he adds.